Numbedme/eShop/README.md

 1. Server will start at localhost:8080/eShopFront
 2. Backend api will start at localhost:8080/eShopBack
-3. You can access embedded H2 db console at localhost:8082.
+3. You can access embedded H2Server at localhost:8082.
 Enter jdbc:h2:mem:testdb in url.